FAQs

 4) be 21+ and a legal citizen of the U.S.

-• We can fulfill grant requests up to $500.
+• We can fulfill project grant requests up to $500 and Emergency grant requests up to $1000.

 All applicants will be notified of the status of their request by the first week of the month following the submission of their application.

-Rejected applications are encouraged to reach out for feedback and submitted again in the future.
+Rejected applicants are encouraged to reach out for feedback and resubmit in the future.

 • Unemployment